Sometimes, reading CAN be dangerous…

 All of this occurred, and no one had told me yet.
 The party with all of our friends went off without a hitch, Miss SP played with her buddy, there were fireworks and sparklers, and all of us went to bed for the night.

-It wasn’t until the next day that I heard the story and buy Pregabalin in uk GASPED at the thought of my sweet daughter cursing!
+It wasn’t until the next day that I heard the story and GASPED at the thought of my sweet daughter cursing!
 Where in the world had she learned that word?
 Let alone that very adult phrase?

 Then it hit me.
 It was my parents’ fault.